Network security: How online retailers gain the trust of their customers

-But do not panic!
-With a few tips and tricks, the issue of security can be resolved in no time at all and customer confidence restored.
-If you want to appear authentic to customers, you should definitely follow these 4 security tips.
+But don't panic!
+With a few tips and tricks, the question of security can be solved in no time and customer confidence restored.
+If you want to appear authentic to your customers, you should definitely follow these 4 security tips.
 Additional features, such as rating options, an informative FAQ page or clear contact information can additionally strengthen customer trust.

-Online stores that do not rely on SSL encryption are making a fatal mistake.
+Online shops that do not use SSL encryption are making a fatal mistake.
 Many customers now pay meticulous attention to the fact that SSL encryption is in place.

-[tooltip title="" color="blue"]The abbreviation SSL stands for "Secure Sockets Layer" and refers to a network protocol for secure data transmission.[/tooltip]
+[tooltip title="" colour="blue"]The abbreviation SSL stands for "Secure Sockets Layer" and refers to a network protocol for secure data transmission.[/tooltip]

-Also for companies that want to be ranked best possible by Google, the use of SSL encryption is an absolute must-have.
+The use of SSL encryption is also an absolute must-have for companies that want to be ranked as high as possible by Google.
 Thus, all websites that cannot use SSL encryption are classified as insecure by Google.
 The web browser Google Chrome even explicitly identifies websites without SSL encryption as insecure.

 Google Chrome shows websites without SSL encryption as insecure

-How can you tell if the website is secured by SSL encryption?
-It is quite simple: On the left side of the address bar there is a lock.
-If this is closed, the website uses SSL encryption.
+How can you tell if a website is secured by SSL encryption?
+It's quite simple: There is a lock to the left of the address bar.
+If the lock is closed, the website uses SSL encryption.
 However, if the lock is open, security cannot be guaranteed.
-Setting up SSL encryption is truly not very difficult.
-From the CA Securtity Council an authorized certificate is selected and set up - done!
-Online stores without SSL encryption should waste no time and get it as soon as possible.
+Setting up SSL encryption is really not very difficult.
+From the CA Securtity Council an authorised certificate is selected and set up - done!
+Online shops without SSL encryption should waste no time and get it as soon as possible.

-After all, if secure data transmission cannot be guaranteed and customer data is lost, the company may have to face heavy fines.
-This is also stipulated in the new EU General Data Protection Regulation (GDPR), which came into force on May 25.
+If no secure data transmission can be guaranteed and customer data is lost, the company may have to face heavy fines.
+This is also stipulated in the new EU General Data Protection Regulation (GDPR), which came into force on 25 May.

-The new DSK resolution, which was passed by the independent federal and state data protection authorities on March 23, additionally states that online retailers may not share their customers' email addresses without permission.
-However, unlike the new GDPR, the DSK resolution is only a legally non-binding instruction.
-However, caution is still advised here as well.
+The new DSK resolution, which was passed on 23 March by the independent data protection authorities of the federal and state governments, additionally states that online retailers may not pass on their customers' email addresses without permission.
+However, in contrast to the new GDPR, the DSK decision is only a legally non-binding instruction.
+However, caution is still advisable here.
 If you want to be on the safe side, it is best to handle the communication with the customer yourself.

 2. Use VPN for secure data transmission

-A "virtual private network" (VPN) offers the possibility of sending data securely over the Internet.
-However, in this case, data is not transmitted to the customer as with SSL encryption, but internally within the company.
-If the online retailer wants to play it safe, he should definitely add VPN to his additional security measures.
-The reason for this is that the online store's data must also be transferred to other internal locations, such as merchandise management or accounting.
+A "virtual private network" (VPN) offers the possibility to send data securely over the internet.
+However, data is not transmitted to the customer as with SSL encryption, but internally within the company.
+If the online merchant wants to be on the safe side, he should definitely add VPN to his additional security measures.
+The reason for this is that the online shop's data must also be transmitted to other internal locations, such as merchandise management or accounting.
 A VPN connection is indispensable for this.
 However, it must be able to ensure authenticity, confidentiality and integrity under all circumstances.

-Certificates and seals of approval stand for secure shopping online.
-Online retailers should make sure that they can offer this to the customer.
-Many potential customers pay attention to the fact that the online store can show references before they order there.
-One example of this is the Trusted Shops seal of approval.
-It gives customers an orientation and shows them which stores they can shop at without any problems and where their data is safe.
-Thus the net security is given in any case a piece.
-In addition, Trusted Shops ratings can strengthen the trust of customers and positively influence their purchase decision.
+Certificates and seals of approval stand for secure online shopping.
+Online traders should make sure that they can offer this to the customer.
+Many potential customers make sure that the online shop can provide references before they order there.
+An example of this is the Trusted Shops seal of approval.
+It gives customers orientation and shows them which shops they can shop at without any problems and where their data is safe.
+Thus, network security is definitely a given.
+In addition, Trusted Shops ratings can strengthen customers' trust and positively influence their purchase decision.

-This point must not be missing in any case when it comes to the topic of network security.
-Customers increasingly want transparency and, above all, they want to know what happens to their data and what the company needs it for.
-The new EU General Data Protection Regulation (GDPR) additionally supports this transparency for customers and gives them the opportunity to find out exactly what their data is used for.
-Transparency is especially necessary in online retail, because the customer would prefer to be informed about every step of his order.
+This point should definitely not be missing when it comes to the topic of network security.
+Customers increasingly want transparency and, above all, they want to know what is happening with their data and what the company needs it for.
+The new EU General Data Protection Regulation (GDPR) further supports this transparency for customers and gives them the opportunity to find out exactly what their data is used for.
+Transparency is especially necessary in online trade, because the customer would prefer to be informed about every step of his order.

-- Enable customer to change delivery date, delivery location (neighborhood delivery, delivery to parcel store, etc.) .
+Enable customer to change delivery date, delivery location (neighbourhood delivery, delivery to parcel shop etc.)

-- High accessibility of customer service and qualified advice and assistance in case of problems .
+High accessibility of customer service as well as qualified advice and assistance in case of problems

-Through increased transparency, the online retailer can usually record many advantages.
-High return rates can be lowered and customer satisfaction as well as loyalty increases automatically.
-For this reason, customer communication should not be left to a third party, but should be handled by the company itself.
+Through increased transparency, the online retailer can usually register many advantages.
+High return rates can be reduced and customer satisfaction and loyalty increase automatically.
+Therefore, customer communication should not be left to a third party, but should be handled by the company itself.

 By adhering to these 4 security tips, nothing can go wrong when shopping online and the trust of customers is assured for the online retailer.
 This, of course, automatically increases customer loyalty and satisfaction.